OnePlus 2

 The OnePlus 2 (also abbreviated as OP2) is a smartphone designed by OnePlus.
 It is the successor to the OnePlus One.
-OnePlus revealed the phone on 28 July 2015 via virtual reality, using Google's Cardboard visor and their own app.
+OnePlus revealed the phone on 28 July 2015 via virtual reality, using Google's Cardboard visor and its own app.

 OnePlus sold out 30,000 units of the OnePlus 2 in China within 64 seconds after launching the product sale.

 Development

 On 25 January 2015, OnePlus announced the smartphone's official name as OnePlus 2.
 It was also later reported that the OnePlus 2 would have a late 2015 release, possibly due to hardware issues with its processor.

-In early-April 2015, OnePlus confirmed the OnePlus 2 will not feature wireless charging and NFC.
-Subsequently, (on 29 June 2015), it was confirmed that the device will also feature a fingerprint sensor, which is similar to Apple's Touch ID.
+In early April 2015, OnePlus confirmed that the OnePlus 2 would not feature wireless charging and NFC.
+On 29 June 2015, it was confirmed that the device would also feature a fingerprint sensor, which is similar to Apple's Touch ID.

 In October 2015, OnePlus co-founder Carl Pei said that the OnePlus 2 will be the only flagship from the company for the year 2015, but another phone, called the OnePlus X, was released.

 Release and distribution

 Invite system

-OnePlus posted that it will use an invite system to handle sales of the OnePlus 2, exclusively through the company's website, like the OnePlus One.
+OnePlus posted that it would use an invite system to handle sales of the OnePlus 2, exclusively through the company's website, like the OnePlus One.
 OnePlus claims that the invite system is more efficient than the invite system used for the sales of the OnePlus One, the OnePlus 2's predecessor.
 According to co-founder Carl Pei, there will be 30 to 50 times more invites from the start to match the greater demand for the OnePlus 2.

 Within 72 hours of being launched, the OnePlus 2 had already accumulated over 1 million reservations.
 Within one week after being launched, the OnePlus 2 had accumulated over 2 million reservations.
-As of September 2015, it has accumulated over 5 million reservations.
+By September 2015, it had accumulated over 5 million reservations.

 Open sales

 In September, 2015, the OnePlus 2 became available in Israel without an invite, through its exclusive distributor, C-DATA.
 This came after buyers complained of buying the OnePlus 2 (without an invite) that came preloaded with malware.

-On 12 October 2015, OnePlus held its first open-sale for 1 hour from 12-1 PM HKT/CEST/PDT exclusively to 32 countries via the company's website, with the exception of China, Malaysia, Indonesia, Israel and Singapore.
+On 12 October 2015, OnePlus held its first open-sale for 1 hour from 12-1 pm HKT/CEST/PDT exclusively to 32 countries via the company's website, with the exception of China, Malaysia, Indonesia, Israel and Singapore.
 This did not go flawlessly as the website's back-end could not handle the load.
 Due to this, the 1 hour sale was extended for another hour.
 In India, the sale ran for the entire day via sales partner Amazon.in.

 A week later (on 19 October 2015), Malaysian carrier Maxis offered the OnePlus 2 invite-free for MYR 1788 ($420) exclusively via the Maxis Website.